-To ensure the reliability of drinking water service to the community, OWASA maintains water system interconnections with the City of Durham, the Town of Hillsborough, and the Chatham County water systems.
-We have booster pump stations at several of our interconnections to ensure adequate flow and pressure during periods of water transfers.
+To ensure the reliability of drinking water service to the community, OWASA maintains water system interconnections with the City of Durham, Town of Hillsborough, and Chatham County water systems.
+We have booster pump stations at two of our interconnections to ensure adequate flow and pressure during periods of water transfers.